replicatedhq/replicated-docs/docs/enterprise/installing-stateful-component-requirements.md

 ## Overview

-By default, KOTS is deployed with an S3-compatible object store.
-KOTS stores the following in the object store:
+The Replicated admin console requires persistent storage for state.
+By default, KOTS deploys an S3-compatible object store to satisfy the admin console's persistent storage requirement.
+The admin console stores the following in the object store:
 * Support bundles
 * Application archives
-* Backups taken with the Replicated snapshots feature that are configured to NFS or host path storage destinations
+* Backups taken with Replicated snapshots that are configured to NFS or host path storage destinations.
+For hostpath or NFS snapshot storage destinations, the admin console dynamically creates a MinIO instance and attaches it to the specified source.

 By default, for existing cluster installations, KOTS deploys MinIO for object storage.
-For embedded cluster installations, the object storage is either MinIO or Rook, depending on how your software vendor configured the kURL installer.
+For embedded cluster installations with Replicated kURL, the object storage is either MinIO or Rook, depending on which add-on your software vendor included in the kURL installer specification.

-You can optionally deploy KOTS without object storage.
-When deployed without object storage, KOTS instead
+You can optionally install KOTS without object storage.
+When installed without object storage, KOTS deploys the admin console as a Statefulset with an attached PersistentVolume (PV) instead of as a deployment.
+In this case, support bundles and application archives are stored in the attached PV instead of in object storage.
+Additionally, for backup storage with snapshots, KOTS uses the `local-volume-provisioner` Velero plugin to support snapshot storage on local PVs instead of in object storage.
+For more information, see [`local-volume-provisioner`](https://github.com/replicatedhq/local-volume-provider) in GitHub.

-## Limitations
+## Snapshot Storage Limitations

-The following limitations apply to installing KOTS without object storage:

-* You can use snapshots if you configure S3-compatible storage as the storage destination.
-That can either be Ceph RADOS v12.2.7 or MinIO.
-It looks like these would be the steps to follow: https://docs.replicated.com/enterprise/snapshots-storage-destinations#configure-s3-compatible-storage-for-online-environments
-* You can use snapshots if you configure an NFS server as the storage destination and the NFS PV is exported on the server with RWX access mode.
+When installed without object storage, KOTS uses the `local-volume-provisioner` Velero plugin to support snapshot storage on local PVs instead of in object storage.
+The `local-volume-provisioner` plugin uses the existing Velero service account credentials to mount volumes directly to the Velero node-agent pods.
+For more information, see [`local-volume-provisioner`](https://github.com/replicatedhq/local-volume-provider) in GitHub.

+The `local-volume-provisioner` plugin requires that the PV used for snaphots storage has ReadWriteMany (RWX) access mode.
+With RMX access mode, the volume can be mounted as read-write by many nodes.
+For more information about access modes, see [Access Modes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes) in the Kubernetes documentations.

+The RWX access mode requirement for the `local-volume-provisioner` plugin has the following limitations for local snapshot storage destinations:

-* You cannot use a host path storage destination for snapshots because host path volumes do not support RWX access mode. (according to https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes)
+* You cannot configure a host path storage destination because host path volumes do not support RWX access mode.
-* You can still configure cloud storage destinations like AWS, GCP, and Azure for snapshots as those have nothing to do with whether or not kots was deployed with object storage
-* All of these limitations apply whether you have a single or multi node cluster
-* All of these limitations are due to the requirements of the local-volume-provisioner Velero plugin, which KOTS uses when deployed without object storage
+* To configure an NFS storage destination, the NFS PV must be exported on the server with RWX access mode.
+* The cluster distribution must support RWX storage providers.
+For example, this means that you cannot configure local storage distinations in K3S clusters.

+The following storage destinations for snapshots _are supported_ when KOTS is installed without object storage:
+* Cloud storage destinations such as AWS, GCP, or Azure
+* External S3-compatible storage with Ceph RADOS v12.2.7 or MinIO.
+For more information, see [Configure S3-Compatible Storage for Online Environments](/enterprise/snapshots-storage-destinations#configure-s3-compatible-storage-for-online-environments) or [Configure S3-Compatible Storage for Air Gap Environments](/enterprise/snapshots-storage-destinations#configure-s3-compatible-storage-for-air-gap-environments).

 ## Install Without Object Storage

+This section describes how to install KOTS without object storage in embedded cluster or in existing clusters.

 ### Embedded Clusters